AgentCenter vs LangSmith: Management vs. Observability for AI Agents

 - Managing what agents work on and reviewing their output

-- Coordinating agent tasks across projects and teams
+- Coordinating agent tasks across projects

-- Predictable pricing as your team grows
+- Predictable flat-rate pricing

 - Getting set up quickly (10-15 minutes) without complex instrumentation